Cladding spraying in Wolverhampton

 Industrial stock, industrial wear

-The estates around the city and across the wider West Midlands carry a familiar mix: manufacturing units and warehouses in plastisol-coated steel, newer distribution sheds in composite panel, and trade parks, showrooms and offices with metal fascias, curtain walling and rainscreen details.
+The estates around the city and across the wider West Midlands carry a familiar mix.
+We see manufacturing units and warehouses in plastisol-coated steel, newer distribution sheds in composite panel, and trade parks, showrooms and offices with metal fascias, curtain walling and rainscreen details.
 Years of weather and, on the older stock, years of industrial atmosphere leave the same signature everywhere: chalky, faded sheets, streaked elevations, and cut-edge corrosion creeping in at laps, sheet ends and around door and window openings.

 What happens before anyone lifts a spray gun